What is a Parenting Plan?

 Georgia law requires a parenting plan to include language that allows both parents to have access to their child's records and information related to education, health, and extracurricular activities.

 Clauses to Consider

 "Neither parent shall consume excessive amounts of alcohol in the presence of the children, nor shall use of illegal drugs be allowed or tolerated in any way."

 "Neither parent will have an overnight guest of the opposite sex to whom that parent is not related by blood or marriage while the children are present."

-Parents may choose to insert such provisions to ensure that their children are not exposed to their co-parents romantic partners too early or too often.
-These provisions also avoid the concern that children will be exposed to sexual or inappropriate activity during parenting time.
+Parents may choose to insert such provisions to ensure that their children are not exposed to their co-parent's romantic partners too early or too often.